Hey, my friend.

 For a while, I became so overwhelmed with the suffering of others that I refused to enter into the pain with them.
 I might there in person, but I wasn’t with them in spirit.
 I couldn’t be.
 It would hurt more than I could bear.

-Maybe we even start to wonder if there’s something wrong with us.
+Can you relate?
+Maybe you even start to wonder if there’s something wrong with you.
 Is it possible to care too much?

 Some days, it is far too tempting to just shut off our emotions and be numb to the pain of others.
 But this would lead to supporting them from a distance.
 We would be uncaring.
 Insensitive.
 Truly aloof and apathetic.